colemmorgan/colemmorgan/README.md

-Design Engineer building geospatial tools and ML platforms at Satlantis.
+Software Engineer building geospatial tools and ML platforms at Satlantis.
 Graduating from UFlorida spring 27’.